jorgektch/kaggle-solutions/README.md

 # Kaggle Solutions
-Solution of Kaggle Competitions, using only Python
+Solutions of Kaggle Competitions, built with Python only.

 # Kaggle
 Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.

 Visit: www.kaggle.com